IUPAC/WFChemCookbook/book/_build/html/_sources/recipes.md

-# What are common workflows for FAIR Data
+# Workflows for FAIR Data

-Processing your data to make it FAIR.
+How to collect/process your data to make it FAIR.